 The Self Doubt Cycle That Keep Us Stuck

-Us humans are beautifully unique yet reassuringly the same.
-I struggle immensely with the challenges raised throughout this blog.
+Humans are beautifully unique yet reassuringly the same.
+I struggle immensely with the challenges raised throughout this blog:

 - I trap myself in cycles of hyper-analysis.